hannahcancode/CFA-major-project-2/README.md

 - navigate to `localhost:3000` in your web browser to view the site

+### Testing

+- tests for this applicaiton are written with rspec.
+To run:

+  `$ bundle exec rspec`

+- they are also run automatically by Travis CI - check the build button at the top of this repository to see whether the master is currently passing tests.

 ## Project Management

 ### Problem Statement and Solution